 A consortium is a fixed-term body of independent subprojects that work at different sites or departments under a joint research plan that is implemented in systematic collaboration.
 The aim is to generate greater added value than through normal project collaboration.
 This added value must be justified in the application.
 Each consortium subproject applies for funding to implement the research plan as part of the joint consortium application.

 Consortium applications may be considered, for example, when applying for Academy Project funding or funding within Academy Programmes.
-Some calls (e.g. some calls within Academy Programmes) are only for consortium applications.
+Some calls (e.g. within Academy Programmes) are only for consortium applications.
 The call texts will clearly indicate which type of application is invited.
 A consortium application is not possible when applying for personal funding for research posts.

 Consortium subproject PIs are subject to the same application terms as other applicants.
 A consortium application is reviewed as a single application.